School of Music > COVID-19 Updates

 Please note: Walk-in appointments are not available during Autumn 2020 quarter.

 For more information on Advising please visit the College Office webpage.

 Applied lessons are happening in different modalities.
 Students will hear directly from faculty for instructions on how this will work individually.

-Concert attendance requirements are suspended for Fall Quarter 2020.
+Concert attendance requirements are suspended for winter quarter 2021

 As a majority of the courses for the fall quarter are shifting online, please pay attention to the specific modality in which your courses are offered.
 Different online modalities will combine asynchronous and synchronous opportunities for engaging with course content, your professors, and your fellow students.
 Please keep in mind that students are expected to attend class at the class times listed in Campus Connect if the course is listed as online synchronous or online: hybrid.
 Courses listed as online asynchronous have no regular meeting pattern, but even with an asynchronous course, faculty may expect students to schedule occasional one-on-one or small group online meetings on an ad hoc basis.
 If you have a question about a particular course’s meeting time or modality, please reach out directly to the instructor.
 You can find a complete listing of course modality types and descriptions here.
 Please take the time to be aware of the options for your courses and how to identify each type in Campus Connect.